 “A dynamic arts and culture scene that responds to Euston’s rich history and spirited communities, placing them at the centre of an exciting future London.”

-The academic paper was written for the Warwick University and Leonardo da Vinci Institute in France with the collaboration of the cultural data analyst Vishal Kumar.
-We evaluated the extent to which Londoners are willing to pay for public art with an innovative hybrid methodology based on the contingent valuation and wellbeing valuation survey approach.
+The academic paper was written in 2018 for the Warwick University and Leonardo da Vinci Institute in France by Marine Tanguy with the collaboration of the cultural data analyst Vishal Kumar.
+They evaluated the extent to which Londoners are willing to pay for public art with an innovative hybrid methodology based on the contingent valuation and wellbeing valuation survey approach.
+Available at: